September 30th, 2011

 One of the most frequently asked questions we receive from our users here at Credit Karma is, “Why hasn’t my credit score changed?”
-Truthfully, improving your credit score can be hard work.
-Sure, you’ve been paying your bills on time, but sometimes it takes more to boost your credit score.
+Truthfully, improving your credit health can be hard work.
+Sure, you’ve been paying your bills on time, but sometimes it takes more.

 To take your credit score to the next level, you need to reevaluate your overall credit characteristics.
 Here are key areas to help you dig yourself out of a credit score rut.

 Credit card utilization